 The Financial Aid Office is designed to coordinate and consolidate financial resources and agency services to meet as many needs as possible.
 This office facilitates the student's ability to complete a training program and enter the workforce as a taxpaying, contributing member of society.
+No person or entity engaged in any student recruiting, admission activity, or making the decisions regarding the award of student financial assistance may be provided commission, bonus, or other incentive payment based directly or indirectly on securing enrollments or federal financial aid, including but not limited to Tuition Assistance funds.
+Policies and guidelines for the administration of all financial aid are established according to federal and state law by the financial aid committee(s) and published in the Financial Aid Policies and Procedures Manual.

 Scholarships and grants are available to eligible students from federal, state and local sources through the Financial Aid Office.
-It is important that a student submit his/her Free Application for Federal Student Aid (FAFSA) as early as possible since the verification process may be lengthy.
+Lake Technical College does not participate in student loans.
+It is important that a student submit his/her financial aid application as early as possible since the verification process may be lengthy.
 Referrals to local agencies for additional support may be made, and referral information is provided through the Financial Aid Office.